NCAA Tournament At-Large Teams: How Many Losses Is Too Many?

 As for the last handful of teams in the field this season?
 Maybe, maybe not; we’ll find out soon.

-In 2019, our bracketology gets filled in week after week, and the quality of the bubble continues its steady decline.
-Several teams, like Texas, Ohio State, Alabama, and Indiana, cannot get out of their own collective way.
-Some of them have losses piling up to potentially lethal NCAA Tournament levels.
+In 2020, our bracketology gets filled in week after week, and like last year, the quality of the bubble continues its steady decline.
+Some of them have losses piling up to potentially lethal NCAA Tournament levels, and, as we witnessed last year, they did.

 NCAA Tournament At-Large Teams: A Recent History

-The best at-large teams in the past eight tournaments only had two losses.
+The best at-large teams in the past nine tournaments only had two losses.
 There were just two of these teams, meaning they each lost only two games, one of which was in their conference tournament.
-The worst NCAA Tournament at-large teams had 15 losses.
-Both were SEC teams (Vanderbilt and Alabama) in the previous two tournaments.
-They were each just four games over .500.
+Through the 2019 NCAA Tournament, the worst NCAA Tournament at-large teams had 15 losses.
+All three were SEC teams (Vanderbilt, Alabama, and Florida), and they were each just four games over .500 at 19-15 overall.

 This chart answers several questions.
 First, since the tournament expanded to 68 teams, what has been the general quality of these teams?
 Next, what is the maximum number of losses we have seen for at-large bids?
 Finally, how many losses is too many for the purposes of building an NCAA Tournament bracket?